 For a victim’s conduct to be a provocation, it must be voluntary and unnecessarily incites the dog to attack and injure the victim.
 For the conduct to be voluntary, the victim must know the danger involved.
 In the example above, if your child merely puts her arms around the husky without knowing there is a danger of doing so, there is no provocation, even though the dog owner may claim otherwise.

 When It Gets Complicated

 Many victims of dog bites are attacked by a pet owned by neighbors, friends, or relatives.
 If you or a family member is bitten by a dog owned by someone you know, you may hesitate to act.
 But seemingly minor bites can result in significant medical bills and other harmful consequences.

 Interactions between children and dogs can be particularly problematic.
 Many children who are accustomed to playing with friendly dogs are attacked when they encounter an aggressive or poorly trained dog.
-Owners should know their pet’s temperament and accommodate their needs.
-This is often not done, though.
-More than 60 percent of all dog bite injuries happen to children, and almost all people killed by dogs are under the age of 15.
+Owners should know their pet’s temperament and accommodate their needs. — this is often not done, though.
+More than 60% of all dog bite injuries happen to children, and almost all people killed by dogs are under the age of 15.